A subtrope of Original Character

 - Ao Oni: has had a few over the various versions of the game (due to characters' roles becoming bigger, smaller, changing or being removed altogether), but Mika is the most consistent example.
 In the most recent version (6.23), she receives very little characterization beyond her attraction to Takuro before dying and coming back.

-- Until recently, two of the Felt only appeared posthumously, and all that was known about them previously were their names and faces (of course, they still got no characterization at all when they showed up).
+- Until Act 6 Intermission 5, two of the Felt only appeared posthumously, and all that was known about them previously were their names and faces (of course, they still got no characterization at all when they showed up).
 While their appearances in fanfiction increased once they made an appearance in the story, there still were examples of people using them for as OC Stand Ins before anything was known about them.

-- The Post-Scratch Ancestors were intentionally written like this so that fanfic writers could have more a more 'serious' Alternian setting than the setting of the modern trolls.
+- The Post-Scratch Ancestors were intentionally written like this so that fanfic writers could have access to a more 'serious' Alternian setting than the setting of the modern trolls.
 Other than their basic appearance, most important actions, some of their Shipping proclivities and a bit of the personality of one of them (Mindfang, a sexy pirate and rather a bad writer), we know very little about what they are like.
+This is lampshaded in comic where Hussie refers to Doc Scratch's exposition on them as fanfiction.

 - Phineas and Ferb: Until episodes such as "Isabella and the Temple of Sap", the Fireside Girls had close to no lines and no characterization, other than Gretchen, who even then only spoke once or twice.